uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 Once the preprocessing is complete, you can run the package to obtain end-to-end classification prediction results.

 - Data Format
-> See sample_data dir for the train, dev, and test data format.
+> See the sample_data dir for the train, dev, and test data format.

 > We did not provide a script for data preprocessing.
 You can follow our example data format to generate your own dataset.